 The Best Immersion Blender

-The Breville Control Grip is a powerful and versatile multi-purpose handheld blender that makes quick work pureeing soups, sauces and smoothies, and easy cleanup.
+The Breville Control Grip is a powerful and versatile handheld immersion blender that makes quick work pureeing soups, sauces and smoothies, and easy cleanup.

 Breville Control Grip